-People are living longer, healthier lives than ever before, and much of the increase can be attributed to innovative medicines.1 With significantly more new medicines that meet the needs of patients with serious and debilitating diseases being introduced, near-term pressure on healthcare systems’ pharmacy budgets is increasing, and the cost of medicines and how prices are determined are topics of considerable debate.
-At the same time, the need to invest in medical innovation has never been more important as the population ages, the burden of disease continues to increase and scientific advances allow better targeting of diseases.
+People are living longer, healthier lives than ever before, and much of the increase can be attributed to innovative medicines.1 Still, the need to invest in medical innovation has never been more important as the population ages, the burden of disease continues to increase, and scientific advances allow better targeting of diseases.

 These principles for pricing innovative medicines are deeply rooted in our fundamental values, mission and purpose as a company.

 When considering pricing for its therapies, Celgene follows an approach that recognizes the following four principles:

 Principle 1: The price of medicines should be based upon the benefits they deliver to patients, healthcare systems and society.

 Value is fundamental to price, but can be a difficult concept to measure.
 When determining value Celgene considers the following criteria:

 - Patient Benefit: Considers how well the medicine treats disease, the patient’s quality of life while on treatment, any side effects caused by the medicine, and the convenience of taking the medicine.